Frequently Asked Questions

 What else happens on Sundays?

-Forum happens at 9:30 until 10:30 on Sunday morning.
+Forum happens from 9:30 until 10:30 on Sunday mornings, with a summer hiatus.
 Invited guests speak and audience and speakers discuss.
 It can be a rousing way to start Sunday morning!

 Can my child stay with me during the service?